 Matthew Goldfine, Ph.D., is a licensed clinical psychologist with many years of experience in treating children, adolescents, and young adults.
 In addition to the treatment of anxiety, mood, and disruptive behavior disorders, Dr. Goldfine specializes in early childhood intervention, with extensive experience in parent training, helping families address common issues in young children, such as defiance, separation anxiety, and tantrums.
 Dr. Goldfine has also been involved in the research of childhood mental health issues and treatments, such as ADHD, anxiety, and Parent-Child Interaction Therapy.
 As a widely recognized expert in his field, Dr. Goldfine is frequently interviewed for news pieces pertaining to child mental health issues, which can be seen in numerous national media outlets.

 Dr. Goldfine earned his B.A. from Binghamton University, graduating magna cum laude.
 He soon earned his M.S. and Ph.D. in clinical psychology from West Virginia University, specializing in the treatment of children and adolescents.
 Dr. Goldfine completed his post-doctoral fellowship at Columbia University Medical Center, Department of Child & Adolescent Psychiatry, and was soon promoted to Assistant Professor of Medical Psychology, where he served until 2014, when he established his own private practice.
-Dr. Goldfine resides in New Jersey with his wife and two children.
+Dr. Goldfine resides in New Jersey with his wife and three children.